Without Sky: Social Media and the End of Reality

 Blockchain's most significant investment may be Coinbase ($75 million in its 2015 Series C), an influential cryptocurrency exchange.

 In the 2024 election cycle, Coinbase bet big on candidates sympathetic to crypto interests, contributing at least $75 million, and pledging at least $25 million for the 2026 midterms.
-While most of the contributions went to support Republicans, they also supported some Democrats who pledged to support crypto.
+While most of the contributions went to support Republicans, they also backed some Democrats who pledged to support crypto.

 Exclusive: Trump to Meet Privately With Coinbase CEO Brian Armstrong